alncat/opusDSD/README.md

 # Opus-DSD <div id="opusdsd">
 This repository contains the implementation of opus-deep structural disentanglement (DSD), which is developed by the research group of
 Prof. Jianpeng Ma at Fudan University.
 The publication of this method is available at https://www.nature.com/articles/s41592-023-02031-6.
+There is a program on codeocean https://codeocean.com/capsule/9350896/tree/v1 for testing its inference.
 A newer version with better reconstruction quality is available upon request.
 An exemplar movie of the new version is shown below:

 https://github.com/alncat/opusDSD/assets/3967300/810e85cc-445f-4e8c-bfde-e78fe87ec443